-Your right to sublease all or a part of your rental unit, which includes adding a new roommate, depends on whether your rental lease agreement allows it.
-In general, if your lease doesn’t mention subleasing, it is usually permitted.
-However, most leases do require that you obtain your landlord’s consent to sublease as well as your landlord’s approval of any new subtenant.
-Whether or not your rental lease is silent on subleasing, consider contacting your landlord before subleasing to help maintain a good landlord-tenant relationship.
+The right to sublease all or a part of a rental unit, which includes adding a new roommate, often depends on whether the Lease Agreement allows it.
+In general, if your lease does not mention subleasing, it is usually permitted.
+Most leases do require the landlord's Consent to Sublease, as well as the landlord's approval of any new subtenant.
+When an agreement does not mention subleasing, tenants may still want to consider talking to their landlord first to maintain a good landlord-tenant relationship.

-Many states and local municipalities have laws governing a tenant’s right to sublease.
+Many states and local municipalities have laws governing a tenant's right to sublease.
 These laws may permit you to sublease even if your lease forbids it.
-For example, in New York City, if you live in a building with four or more units, you may sublease your apartment regardless if the lease agreement prohibits subleasing.
+For example, in New York City, if you live in a building with four or more units, you may sublease your apartment even if the lease agreement prohibits it.

 In San Francisco, you may replace any departing roommates on a one-for-one basis, as long as the replacement roommate meets your landlord's application screening standards.
-For example, if the prospective tenant to sublease has a lower credit score than the landlord normally requires, the landlord may prohibit you from subleasing.
+For example, if the prospective tenant has a lower credit score than the landlord normally requires, the landlord may prohibit you from subleasing to that person.

 Do: Understand Your Relationship Under a Sublease